In a nutshell

 Electronic invoicing is more than just paperless invoicing.
 It introduces features that make your processes much more efficient:

-- Secure archiving: all your invoices remain accessible in the event of a tax audit or dispute.
+- Secure archiving All your invoices remain accessible in the event of a tax audit or dispute.

-- Simplified payment tracking: you know instantly which invoices have been paid.
+- Simplified payment tracking You know instantly which invoices have been paid.

-Tip: When choosing an e-invoicing tool, check that it is compatible with the future requirements of the French tax authorities.
+Tip When choosing an e-invoicing tool, check that it is compatible with the future requirements of the French tax authorities.

 Best practices for compliant billing